Luckykarter/ML_BinaryNetwork/README.md

-Main script: horseOrHuman.py
+Main script: a_or_b.py

+The original project was about distinguishing horses and humans.
+This one is generalized solution for binary neural network which distinguishes between any given two types of objects

 What it does:
-1. Unzips all zip-files in provided zip files which contain training images and validation images of horses and humans
+1. Opens pop-up window to choose folder with training data (and optionally validation data) The folder must contain two sub-folders named by the data type. (e.g humans, horses)
-2. Load training images from horse-or-human folder (shows some random examples of images)
+2. Load training images from folder (shows some random examples of images)
 3. Preprocess images using convolutions and pooling
 4. Feeds training images to train a neural network
-5. After neural network is trained - continuously ask user to upload an image of horse or human - until the user click "Cancel"
+5. After neural network is trained - continuously asked user to upload an image to recognize - until the user clicks "Cancel"
-6. Gives the result of what is on picture - horse or human
+6. Gives the result of what is on picture

-**Resources:**
+**Example of resources:**

 Training pictures for horses: